g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 Blue-green deployment is commonly used in various scenarios, including:

 * Web Applications: For rolling out updates, new features, or bug fixes to web-based applications without downtime.
+Examples of web applications that utilizes this deployment strategy includes LinkedIn and Github.

 * E-commerce Platforms: For ensuring continuous availability of online stores and minimizing disruptions during updates or maintenance.
+Examples of e-commerce platforms that utilizes this deployment strategy includes Amazon and Et

 * SaaS (Software as a Service) Platforms: For deploying updates to cloud-based applications while maintaining service availability for users.